patmanteau/news-and-elections/docs/setup-entity-fishing.rst

   $ sudo docker-compose pull
   $ sudo docker-compose up -d

-If everything working, you should now be able to access ``entity-fishing`` at http://localhost:8090
+If everything worked, you should now be able to access ``entity-fishing`` at http://localhost:8090